rng-guy/NFSMWBartender/APPENDIX.md

 * Rarely, the engagement count above the pursuit board may appear to be inaccurate compared to how many cops are actually around you at a given moment.
 That is because Bartender's fix makes the engagement count track "Chasers" only, while disregarding any vehicles that join the pursuit through Strategy spawns, from roadblocks, or as helicopters.

-* For each Heat level, you should use a `FullEngagementCopCount` VltEd parameter > 0.
+* For each Heat level, you should set a `FullEngagementCopCount` VltEd parameter > 0.
 Otherwise, Bartender may fail to update the displayed engagement count accurately.

-* If this feature set is enabled, LeaderStrategy respawns don't happen if Cross loses you unless you define valid delay values in Bartender's `Strategies.ini` configuration file.

-* If this feature set is enabled, the following `pursuitlevels` VltEd parameters are ignored because this feature set fulfils their intended purposes with extended customisation: `cops`, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.
+* If enabled, this feature set overrides the following `pursuitlevels` VltEd parameters: the `cops` array, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.

 &nbsp;